 Today’s recipe for Salmon Dip includes a small lesson in French that I learned while making this.
 I thought I’d share it with you.
 No, you don’t have to wear Coco Chanel or Dior while making this, but – why not?
 This recipe for a classy salmon appetizer is so simple you actually could wear your best.
 Perfect for the holidays when you get caught short and have to quickly improvise.
 Many salmon dips use smoked salmon, which is very popular.
 This one, from saveur.com, uses baked salmon, which I think gives it a fresher taste.
 Comme ci, comme ca

-July 24 is National Tequila Day.
+Celebrate National Tequila Day July 24 is National Tequila Day.
 I’m sure everyone is looking for creative ways to celebrate.
 A margarita is an obvious choice, especially delicious in slushee form on a hot summer day.
 But don’t stop there!
 Since you already have tequila on hand, make some grilled margarita shrimp.
 Yes, there is such a thing and it’s delish!
 Also very simple.
 I originally found this recipe on Allrecipes.com.
-To start, marinate the shrimp in a mix of tequila and lime juice (sounds like a margarita to me!) as well as some Mexican-y spices.
-This step needs at least 30 minutes but
+How to make Grilled Margarita Shrimp To start, marinate the shrimp in a mix of tequila and lime juice (sounds like a margarita to me!) as well as some

-Sometimes the mood for shrimp hits, but not the mood for making it.
+No need to cook for this salad Sometimes the mood for shrimp hits, but not the mood for making it.
 This recipe from skinnytaste.com satisfies both those needs by using pre-cooked shrimp to throw together a wonderful and healthy Lime Shrimp and Avocado Salad.
 The tastes of this salad remind me of ceviche, which is essentially raw fish cured in citrus juices.
 Ceviche is delicious, but sometimes the mental image of raw fish might spoil it for some.
 In this salad, the shrimp is already cooked, which makes it a perfect compromise.
-It takes very little time to assemble, and in the case of a rare leftover
+It takes very little time to assemble.
+And